Updated: Nov 9

-Yes you read it right, not hit but HIIT.
+Yes, you read it right, not hit but HIIT.

-Welcome to the world of High Intensity Interval Training and a key component to BodiedbyScorp.
+Welcome to the world of High-Intensity Interval Training and a key component to BodiedbyScorp.
 HIIT training combines burst of intense training with short breaks, making a complete workout in less time then you could ever imagine.

 So What’s HIIT?

-HIIT is any workout that switches from intense burst of energy to short rest; each being for a specific amount of time.
-This on again off again intensity levels not only can drastically shortens the amount of time you work out for, but it is most effective for fat burning.
+HIIT is any workout that switches from an intense burst of energy to short rest; each being for a specific amount of time.
+This on again off again intensity levels not only can drastically shorten the amount of time you work out for, but it is most effective for fat burning.

 What Are the Benefits?

-No equipment necessary.
+No equipment is necessary.
 Although you can do HIIT at the gym, most HIIT workouts do not require any equipment for beginner levels.
 This means you can do it at home or in any space you feel comfortable in.